MCausc78/stoat.py/docs/intro.rst

 Basic Concepts
 --------------

-pyvolt revolves around the concept of :ref:`events <revolt-api-events>`.
+stoat.py revolves around the concept of :ref:`events <stoat-api-events>`.
 An event is something you listen to and then respond to.
 For example, when a message happens, you will receive an event about it that you can respond to.